Reno Münz

-Reno Morris Münz (born 2 October 2005) is a professional footballer who plays as a centre-back for 2.
-Bundesliga club Greuther Fürth.
-Born in Indonesia, he most recently represented Germany at youth level.
+Reno Morris Münz (/de/; born 2 October 2005) is a professional footballer who plays as a centre-back for Belgian Pro League club Westerlo.
+Born in Indonesia, he has represented Germany at youth level internationally.

 Club career

-Reno Münz started playing football at the age of seven at SC Fortuna Köln.
-He stayed there for ten years until he moved to Bayer 04 Leverkusen on 1 July 2022.
-He made 33 appearances in the A-Junior Bundesliga and was nominated twice for the Bayer 04 Leverkusen professional squad.
+Reno Münz started playing football at the age of seven at Fortuna Köln.
+He stayed there for ten years until he moved to Bayer Leverkusen on 1 July 2022.
+He made 33 appearances in the A-Junior Bundesliga and was nominated twice for the Bayer Leverkusen professional squad.

-After two years with the Werkself, he moved to SpVgg Greuther Fürth on 1 July 2024 (contract until 30 July 2027).
+After two years with the Werkself, he moved to Greuther Fürth on 1 July 2024 (contract until 30 July 2027).

+On 1 July 2026, Münz signed a four-season contract with Westerlo in Belgium.

 International career

-On 6 September 2023, he made his debut in the Germany U-19 national football team jersey against England (1-0) and has played six more matches to date.
+On 6 September 2023, he made his debut in the Germany U-19 national football team jersey against England (1–0) and has played six more matches to date.